ReSurfEMG/ReSurfEMG/notebooks_guide.md

 #### snippets

 Our snippets of arrays fed into machine learning are checked by hand, however, if you want to cut your arrays in an automated manner first, you can examine work we did on this  [here](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/researcher_interface/ml_snipper_maker.ipynb)

+### Machine learning in action
+#### mlaction

+Our use of ML is currently around differentiating inhale and exhale segments based on extracted features, as shown  [here](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/open_work/ML_EMG_1.ipynb)

 Work in progress, needs to be finished for every single notebook.